The best iPhones for 2024: Which model should you buy?

 - Premium titanium design

-- Less battery life than iPhone 15 Pro Max
+- Shorter battery life than iPhone 16 Pro Max

-It has all the same benefits of our top pick, but with a more spacious 6.7-inch display and its battery can last closer to two days per charge, whereas the smaller Pro is more likely to tap out around one day.
-It starts with 256GB of storage, which doubles that of the smaller Pro and helps justify the increased cost at bit.
-It also includes an upgraded telephoto camera with a 5x optical zoom.
-(The smaller Pro has a 3x optical reach.)
-While the phone is somewhat of a tank, its lighter titanium frame and rounded edges make it less unwieldy than previous Pro Max models.
+It has all the same benefits of our top pick, but with a roomier 6.9-inch display and the longest-lasting battery of any iPhone.
+It can last closer to two days per charge, whereas the smaller Pro is more likely to tap out around one day.
+It also starts with 256GB of storage, which doubles that of the Pro and helps justify the increased cost at least somewhat.

-Ultimately, we’re assuming that most people would prefer the more hand- and pocket-friendly size of the regular 6.1-inch Pro, even if it means sacrificing a few hours of battery life.
-If you’re looking for the most powerful iPhone, though, the 15 Pro Max is it.
+The downside is that it’s a tank.
+The iPhone 15 Pro Max wasn’t exactly tiny, and this year’s model is slightly taller and wider, so you’ll probably need two hands to operate it comfortably if your mitts aren’t on the larger side.
+Ultimately, we’re assuming that most people would prefer the more hand- and pocket-friendly size of the regular 6.3-inch Pro, even if it means sacrificing a half a day, if not more, of battery life.
+That’s an easier call to make now that there’s no difference between the two phones’ camera setups.
+But if you just want the biggest beast of an iPhone, the 16 Pro Max is it.

 - Powerful performance